Want to find out why K-pop idols go to the military?

 We don’t see these two on Korean TV anymore.

-K-pop idols go to the military due to legal requirements, societal expectations, and the cultural significance of military service.
+K-pop idols serve in the military due to legal requirements, societal expectations, and the need to continue their careers in Korea.

 Their service ultimately contributes to their personal growth and public image.